alecgunnar/online-courses/docs/creating-test-drivers.md

 # Creating Test Drivers

-For the instructors using this application, this document will describe how to create test drivers, and the capabilities of test drivers.
+For the instructors using this application, this document will describe how to create test drivers, and the capabilities of such.

 ## What can a test driver be?

-This applications expects each test driver to be a BASH script.
-This gives you as an instructor, the freedom to test student submissions however you'd like.
-You may have your test driver run any command available on an Ubuntu Trusty 14.04 install.
+A test driver must be an executable file, and a [#!](https://en.wikipedia.org/wiki/Shebang_(Unix)) should be used to specify how the driver should be interpreted.
+NO FILE EXTENSIONS SHOULD BE USED TO NAME THE DRIVER.

+### Packaing the Driver in an Archive

+If you need to included data files, or any files in addition to the driver itself, you may package them all within a ZIP archive.
+It is important to note that the driver contained within the archive, and the archive itself, must be named the exact same (disregarding the file extension).
+The driver must also be put in the root of the archive so that the grader can easily find it.

 ## How are submissions graded?